CrunchyData/postgres-operator/docs/content/installation/other/operator-hub.md

 PGO_CMD=kubectl ./installers/kubectl/client-setup.sh
 ```

-The client needs to be able to reach the PostgreSQL Operator API from outside the Kubernetes cluster.
+The client needs to be able to reach the PGO API from outside the Kubernetes cluster.
 Create an external service or forward a port locally.

 ```